gvancouverhomes/gvancouverhomes.github.io/about.md

 **Considering a sale?** Start a private conversation on the [Contact](/contact/) page.

 ## Areas I Serve
-Surrey (including Fleetwood), South Surrey, White Rock, Langley, Vancouver, and select opportunities across the Fraser Valley and Greater Vancouver.
+Surrey, including Fleetwood, South Surrey, White Rock, Langley, Vancouver, and select opportunities across the Fraser Valley and Greater Vancouver.

 ## What This Means for You
 If we work together, you can expect clarity at every step and results that reflect your priorities.
 You will always know where we are in the process without having to manage it yourself.